Vote and virus: volatile markets bring reminder of March turmoil

 While a Biden win is widely viewed as dollar-negative, dollar swap markets, where traders outside the United States source the currency, suggest some investors are starting to hedge their bets.

-Three-month euro-dollar swaps rose to 19 basis points, close to a one-month high, reflecting investors’ willingness to pay a greater premium for dollars.
+Three-month euro-dollar swaps EURCBS3M=ICAP were last up at 18.5 basis points, close to a one-month high, reflecting investors' willingness to pay a greater premium for dollars.

-The swap hit a post-2008 high of more than 150 bps in March as global banks and businesses scrambled for the safety of dollars, sending the greenback spiralling higher and triggering a firesale of equities and emerging market assets.

 With central banks now providing ample liquidity support, reflected in money market funds and corporate balance sheets flush with cash, this week’s market jitters are not indicative of an impending dollar shortage.